ManhTrinhNguyen/Kubernetes/README.md

     -- Instead of each Service sending request to all the others, all Micro talk to Message Broker

     -- Less code complexity inside Microservices

+  ----Service Mesh----

+    -- Instead of 1 big Central Broker handle all communication .
+Each Microservices have its own helper program that handle the communication for that specific microservice
 ```